-The Bank's liquidity management is guided by its Liquidity Policy which is reviewed annually and approved by the Board of Directors.
-The Liquidity Policy document specifies the main goals, policies and procedures for managing liquidity risk.
-The Liquidity Policy outlines procedures to identify, measure and monitor liquidity risk parameters in line with regulatory and internal limits, under normal and stress scenarios.
+The Group's liquidity management is guided by its liquidity policy as part of the Treasury Policy which is reviewed every three years and approved by the board of directors.
+The liquidity policy document specifies the main goals, policies and procedures for managing liquidity.
+The liquidity risk policy as part of the risk management framework outlines procedures to identify, measure and monitor liquidity risk parameters in line with regulatory and internal limits, under normal and stress scenarios.

-The Liquidity Policy also encompasses the bank's Contingency Funding Plan (CFP), which is approved by the Board of Directors, charts the course to be followed under stressed conditions.
+The liquidity policy also encompasses the Group's Contingency Funding Plan (CFP), which is approved by the board of directors, charts the course to be followed under stressed conditions.